SchapiroLabor/NEP_IST_generation/README.md

 # In silico tissue (IST) generation for NEP comparison
-In silico tissue generation for generation of tissue cohorts for NEP comparison (https://www.nature.com/articles/s41592-023-01766-6)
+In silico tissue generation (https://www.nature.com/articles/s41592-023-01766-6) for generation of tissue cohorts for NEP comparison (https://github.com/SchapiroLabor/NEP_comparison).

 ## Summary
 We generated in silico tissues (IST) using the open source IST generation method from Baker et al.(2023).
 We used the provided Python scripts for tissue scaffold generation and cell type label assignment (klarman-cell-observatory/PowerAnalysisForSpatialOmics).
 This repo copied the spatialpower folder from the respective githubrepository and uploaded in here.
-We only adapted the random_circle_packing.py script to also extract matrices as .csv file for labeling instead of only visualization images, as now merged in https://github.com/klarman-cell-observatory/PowerAnalysisForSpatialOmics/pull/7.
+We only adapted the random_circle_packing.py script to also store empty tissue scaffold matrices as .npy files for futher cell type labeling, as now merged in https://github.com/klarman-cell-observatory/PowerAnalysisForSpatialOmics/pull/7.

 First, blank tissue scaffolds are generated with a random-circle packing algorithm (scaffold_create.sh).
 Parameters for field of view (FOV) size f and rmax and rmin radius can be varied.
 For cell type labeling, we simulated cohorts with differing cell-cell adjacencies and cell type abundances of cell type 0.
 The user can adapt these parameters in the script as indiacted.
+For recreating the study results, use the specified parameters in the script.
 We used the heuristic labeling approach of the paper.

 ![Untitled (12)](https://github.com/SchapiroLabor/IST_generation_SCNA/assets/94467188/369c2058-3b94-4c98-86e5-4f0a3f1980dd)